-On behalf of the Banks and Associations of the Farm Credit System (System), we welcome the opportunity to express the System's views with respect to the proposed statement of Financial Accounting Standards on employers' accounting for defined benefit pension and other postretirement benefits.
+On behalf of GreenStone Farm Credit Services, we welcome the opportunity to express our views with respect to the proposed statement of Financial Accounting Standards on employers' accounting for defined benefit pension and other postretirement benefits.

-Background Information about the Farm Credit System
+Background Information about the Farm Credit System (System) and GreenStone Farm Credit Services (FCS)

-The Farm Credit System is a federally chartered network of borrower-owned lending institutions comprised of cooperatives and related service organizations.
+GreenStone FCS is part of the Farm Credit System, a federally chartered network of borrower-owned lending institutions comprised of cooperatives and related service organizations.
 Through its five Banks and 96 Associations, the System provides sound and dependable credit to American farmers, ranchers, producers or harvesters of aquatic products, their cooperatives, and farm-related businesses.
-The Associations are cooperatives owned by their borrowers, and the Banks are cooperatives owned by their affiliated Associations or principally owned by cooperatives and other eligible borrowers.
-As of March 31, 2006, the System's assets totaled \$143 billion, with \$108 billion of the assets consisting of net loans, and liabilities of \$120 billion, principally consisting of Systemwide debt obligations that are publicly traded.
+The Associations, such as GreenStone FCS, are cooperatives owned by their borrowers, and the Banks are cooperatives owned by their affiliated Associations or principally owned by cooperatives and other eligible borrowers.
+As of March 31, 2006, the System's assets totaled \$143 billion, with \$108 billion of the assets consisting of net loans, and liabilities consisting of Systemwide debt obligations (publicly-traded) of \$120 billion.